bitcrush/minimal/README.md

 What does it shows?
 ===================
 Let's breakdown the left prompt (from left to right):
+- SSH connection:
+        - user@hostname if logged in via SSH
 - User privilege:
 	- red if root.
 	- green if not.